feathersjs/docs/guides/offline-first/readme.md

 A second issue is that the remote and local databases synchronize by replication.
 The only way to make replication realtime is to start a synchronization cycle every time any data changes on either the remote of the local database.

-This is a lot of overhead especially on the server.
+This is overhead to consider even when you have one database per client.
+When the same data is shared by clients, providing realtime updates to all of them is problematic, as a replication cycle is needed for each client.

 ## Feathers Offline First

-Feathers has unique foundational features which are useful for implementing offline-first.
+Feathers has unique foundational features which are useful for implementing offline first.

 First, local applications can easily mutate remote databases.
 This means we can add a hook to a local database so that, whenever it is locally mutated, the hook can optimistically mutate the remote database.